Around the World Trip

 East bound 2021

-On or about June 22nd, 2021, John R. Bone, in his trusty Cirrus SR22, N140BV, will launch on an eastbound “around the world flight”.
-Departing from Apalachicola, FL the flight will stop in Canada and then fly on to Greenland, Iceland, Scotland, the Netherlands and then to Kaliningrad, Russia.
+John R. Bone, in his trusty Cirrus SR22, N140BV, has launched on an eastbound “around the world flight”.
+Departing from Apalachicola, FL, stop in Canada and then fly on to Greenland, Iceland, Scotland, the Netherlands and then to Kaliningrad, Russia.
 From Kaliningrad, the flight will zig zag across Russia stopping at General Aviation Airports and visiting with Russian General Aviation Pilots.
 More than 13 stops are planned to cover 6,550 kt miles in just Russia.